Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 About Durga Puja

-Durga puja is a ten-day festival, but the following dates are the most important.
+Durga Puja is a ten-day festival, but the following dates are the most important.

 About Shashti